Using residential and gas-powered mowers over many years, I was very skeptical of the cutting performance of an electric lawn mower.

 When you first notice a bad cut with your Ego mower, it’s normal to go to the cutting deck to try to figure out what’s wrong.

 However, before you do this, check your tires and wheels before moving on to checking any of the other items that can cause your Ego mower to cut unevenly.

 This is because something as simple as a low tire or a damaged wheel can cause the mower deck to sit unleveled.

 Ego push mower wheels: The wheels on a push mower can come loose or become damaged causing the mower not to sit level.
 Inspect the wheels.
 Tighten any loose hardware and replace any damaged wheels.

 Ego zero turn mower tires: Use a tire pressure gauge on the rear and front tires of your mower.
 Make sure they are filled with air to the recommended pressures provided by Ego.
 You can find these in your operator’s manual.

 The left and right rear tires should have the same tire pressures.
 The left and right front tires should have the same tire pressures.
 If the pressures are not correct, add or remove air until they meet the pressures required.

-Confirming your tire pressures are correct before moving on will save you from making the wrong adjustments to your mower and the have to reverse them once you find you have a low tire.
+Confirming your tire pressures are correct before moving on will save you from making the wrong adjustments to your mower and then having to reverse them once you find you have a low tire.

 Ego Electric Lawn Mower Blade is Worn or Dull

 Worn mower blades that are rounded around the blade tips can leave strips of uncut grass.
-Blades become worn and dull when dirt and debris wears on the metal blade.
+Blades become worn and dull when dirt and debris wear on the metal blade.